 I recently coughed up the money to take the legit Strengths Finder test (2.0, I thank you).
 I am fascinated by personality tests, and learning where our human idiosyncrasies come from.
 You can call that one of my idiosyncrasies.
 I think that understanding ourselves, what makes us tick and what trips us up, is an important part of personal development, but also makes us better able to care for each other and interact with the world around us.
 I suppose this is also indicative of my stage of life… I’m in my late 20’s, and so I’m sifting through the assumptions that I have taken for granted for much of my life.

-So maybe it makes sense that for my first speaking gig as a writer, speaker, and podcaster I chose to speak about “Knowing Yourself as a Key to Better Friendships.”
+So maybe it makes sense that for my first speaking gig as a writer, speaker, and podcaster I chose to speak about “Knowing Yourself as a Key to Better Relationships.”

-My church is doing a monthly series on relationships, with a focus on topics that are particularly relevant for singles.
+My church is doing a monthly series on relationships.
 I’ve been involved in some of the planning, and was asked to facilitate one of the sessions.
 I’ve been thinking a lot about the idea of filters and patterns lately, so I decided that would be the angle of what I would share.
 The “pain point” I’m addressing is “the choices we don’t know we are making.”
 Basically, it’s the stuff we took on and learned about how the world works and our place in said world, through which we filter our relationships and our circumstances.
 Existential?
 Me?
 Never.

 I picked Romans 7:15-20 to support said topic: